Cais/bns-support/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 1.4 =
+* Release February 2013
+* Added code block termination comments and other minor code formatting
+* Moved all code into class structure

 = 1.3 =
 * Release November 2012
 * Add filter hooks and CSS classes to output strings